todorpp/Docker/project_02/README.md

 line 79 `mongodb://${process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@mongodb:27017/course-goals?authSource=admin`, ----->
 `mongodb://${process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@${process.env.MONGODB_URL}:27017/course-goals?authSource=admin`,

-2 Add the enviorment variable in the file
+2 Add the enviorment variable in the file and in the Docker file

 3 Build the image and push it to repository